janeadams/binf-6310_gan-wgcna/README.md

 Create a pull request in the repository with an explanation of your changes, and then email the group.

 You may find it helpful to use [Github Desktop](https://github.com/apps/desktop) to review your changes and any merge conflicts.

+Once your PR is merged, make sure to **delete your old branch** so it doesn't cause confusion.